-The Company had working capital of \$29,459,058 at June 30, 2022 and active grants in the amount of \$385,888, of which \$314,228 remained available in accounts held by the U.S. Treasury as of August 1, 2022.
-The Company estimates that its working capital at August 11, 2022 is sufficient to fund its normal operations through December 31, 2023.
+The Company had working capital of \$24,773,396 at September 30, 2022 and active grants in the amount of \$385,888, of which \$300,386 remained available in accounts held by the U.S. Treasury as of November 1, 2022.
+The Company estimates that its working capital at November 14, 2022 is sufficient to fund its normal operations through February 2024.
+However, until the Company receives and evaluates the official clinical hold letter from the FDA, it is unable to fully evaluate the effect of the clinical hold on the Company's liquidity.
+For example, if or when the clinical hold is lifted by the FDA, it is likely that the Company will have to recommence its IkT-148009 201 clinical trial for PD.
+In such event, the costs of completion of such clinical trial will be greater than originally anticipated.